Difference Between FPGA and Microcontroller and Microprocessor

 What is Microprocessor?

 A microprocessor is a computer chip with single or multiple integrated circuits.
-It can interpret as well as execute programming instructions and performs arithmetic operations too.
+It can interpret and execute programming instructions and perform arithmetic operations too.

-It is a clock-driven processor, it accepts binary data as input then processes this data according to the stored instructions in its memory and gives the output in binary form.
-They contain both, combinational logic and sequential digital logic.
+It is a clock-driven processor that accepts binary data as input, then processes this data according to the stored instructions in its memory and gives the output in binary form.
+They contain both combinational logic and sequential digital logic.

 These ICs are produced by a highly automated metal-oxide-semiconductor fabrication process (MOS).
 They have a low unit price and increased reliability because of the lesser connection fails.